LASER-UMASS/Themis/README.md

 # Themis

+Themis is a fairness testing tool.

+## Overview

 Themis is a testing-based approach for measuring discrimination in a software system.
 For the best explanation of the underlying problem Themis solves, Themis algorithms, and an evaluation of Themis, read our paper [Fairness